 This is a very technical role that requires extensive IT experience and cloud knowledge.
 The person you choose for this role should understand cloud technologies and be able to stay current with technology innovations and trends.

 Typically a cloud architect will be in the weeds developing new designs and performing ongoing maintenance, but this person also might manage a team of architects and even serve as a liaison to engineers.

 A cloud engineer is an IT and engineering professional who is expected to have a wide variety of technical skills and knowledge.
 Cloud engineers are responsible for deploying and maintaining many components of the cloud infrastructure including network design, resource allocation, storage, and cloud security.
 There are usually multiple cloud engineers that will focus on specific areas of the cloud system.
 They may also be called a cloud software engineer, cloud security engineer, cloud systems engineer, cloud network engineer, or a database manager.

 Don’t confuse cloud engineers with cloud architects.
 Cloud engineers ensure that architects have properly designed the servers, and architects are the systems designers.

 A cloud engineer should be familiar with data-oriented programming languages such as Java, Python, SQL, Clojure, Google Go, Erlang, and Haskell.
 In addition, a cloud engineer may be expected to have experience with cloud platforms and hosting services such as:

 Cloud software developer

 Cloud software developers are professional software developers who have the creativity and technical know-how to develop programs that are stored in the cloud.
-Cloud developers should have an in-depth understanding of service level agreements and a range of cloud providers architectures, such as AWS, GCP, and Azure.
+Cloud developers should have an in-depth understanding of service level agreements and a range of cloud provider architectures, such as AWS, GCP, and Azure.